 - Two or three climbers

 - Team belay

 Low elements are permanently installed structures.
-All activities are conducted on structures no taller than playground equipment, and group members work together to keep each other safe.
+All activities are conducted on structures no taller than playground equipment, and group members work together to complete their objective.
 Low elements provide physical intensity and involvement of all group members.

 Our course currently has ten low elements.
 Here are a few:

 Cable Walk: The cable walk consists of four steel poles connected by wire ropes, with the distance between each pole increasing incrementally.
 Often we have groups traverse from one side to the opposite, but we run different challenges with each group.

 The Wall: The wall is a 12' structure where we have groups scale over to the opposite side.

 Portable initiatives include a broad range of activities.
 The physical effort varies from minimal to extreme.
 Our portable initiatives can be taken indoors or to your site.
 If you're looking for ideas of classroom-based programs, view our workshops offerings.